-Dr. Habib C. Malik is an associate professor of history in the Department of Humanities at LAU.
+Dr. Habib C. Malik is an associate professor of history and cultural studies in the Department of Humanities at LAU.
 He also offers courses for undergraduates in cultural studies, and occasional graduate seminars in the Department of Social Sciences.
 He was an adjunct professor during the late 1990s and became a full-time faculty member in 2000.

 Prior to that, Malik taught courses (mainly undergraduate, but also some graduate seminars) in history, cultural studies, philosophy, international relations, and literature at the Off Campus Program of the American University of Beirut (1985-1988) and the Catholic University of America in Washington, DC (1990-1992).

 Malik has devised a program for an undergraduate major in history at LAU, complete with course descriptions and details of requirements for the degree.
 He has helped to produce a program for a Minor in History as well.

 As a member of the International Board of the World Youth Alliance (an NGO headquartered in New York), he was instrumental in shepherding the process of legal incorporation by the Lebanese government of the Middle East regional branch office of the alliance based in Beirut.
 The alliance numbers over two million members under 30 years of age worldwide.

 Over the years, many of Malik’s students have participated outstandingly in the Harvard Model United Nations Program.
 Others have joined the World Youth Alliance and gone to New York for the required three-month training sessions.
 Some take part on a regular basis in the Communio gatherings where selected texts of a religious nature are read and analyzed on a monthly basis by a small group of scholars, clergy, and lay intellectuals.
 At least one of his students took holy orders and became a monk in the Maronite Church.